Quansight-Labs/uarray/docs/generated/uarray.rst

 If some effort is put into the dispatch machinery, it's possible to dispatch over arbitrary objects --- including arrays, dtypes, and so on.
-A method defines the type of each dispatchable argument, and backends are *only* passed types they know how to dispatch over, when deciding whether or not to use that backend.
+A method defines the type of each dispatchable argument, and backends are *only* passed types they know how to dispatch over when deciding whether or not to use that backend.
 For example, if a backend doesn't know how to dispatch over dtypes, it won't be asked to decide based on that front.